New Amended Design Coming Soon!

 Boston Women’s Memorial (Abigail Adams, Phillis Wheatley and Lucy Stone), Commonwealth Ave., Boston, MA; FDR Hope Memorial, Roosevelt Island, NYC; Marian Anderson, Converse College, Spartanburg, SC; Memorial to Countee Cullen, Bronx Council on the Arts, NYC; September 11th Memorial, Cathedral of St. John the Divine, NYC; and Ruth Bader Ginsburg, in collections of Justice Ginsburg and Columbia University.

-Meredith will be awarded the Cooper Union Alumni Association’s Augustus Saint-Gaudens award for “professional achievement in art” at the end of May.
+Meredith was awarded the Cooper Union Alumni Association’s Augustus Saint-Gaudens award for “professional achievement in art” in May, 2019.

 View more of her work on her website: meredithbergmann.com